Are you worried hearing loss will undermine your holiday plans?

 - Give yourself a break – short, quiet “time outs” throughout the event can help you regroup and reset your energy level.

-If you already have concerns you won’t be able to hear well at your next event, then it’s time to speak with an Audiologist to find out why.
+If you already have concerns you won’t be able to hear well at your next event, then it’s time to speak with us to find out why.